 The School of Education has a long history of both teacher education and adult education that stretches back over 100 years.
 We are located on the award-winning Jubilee Campus and enjoy strong partnerships with many schools and other organisations locally, nationally and internationally.

-As well as training 300 new teachers each year in the UK, we run an innovative PGCEi course in 15 countries.
+As well as training 300 new teachers each year in the UK, we run an innovative PGCEi course in over 15 countries.

 We have a longstanding relationship with UNESCO, several large-scale European projects, and strong connections to US funders, including the Bill and Melinda Gates Foundation.

 Much of the school's research portfolio is aimed at having a real impact upon learners, organisations and educational systems.
-As part of our commitment to research excellence the school has a thriving doctoral research community of over 200 students from around the world.
+As part of our commitment to research excellence, the school has a thriving doctoral research community of students from around the world.

-The school has a broad programme of undergraduate and postgraduate taught courses, largely focused on professional learning.
+The school has a broad programme of postgraduate taught courses, largely focused on professional learning.
 One distinctive strand of our postgraduate programme is professional counselling education which emphasises humanistic and person-centred approaches.